-For this fourth expedition, the consortium of Enacting the Commons has chosen to focus more specifically on the potential links between commons and social justice.
-And what better way to do this than by going to Greece ?
+For this fourth expedition, the Enacting the Commons consortium has chosen to focus more specifically on the potential links between the commons and social justice.
+To explore these issues, what better destination than Greece ?

-After the Greek economic crisis and the austerity measures that have followed, the living standards of the population have drastically declined and public actors were left with limited resources.
-This situation has hampered the capacity of cities to deliver public services.
-In this context of crisis, an unprecedented solidarity movement emerged, in line with the protest against the proposal on the refinancing of the Greek debt.
-These new commons, products of the crisis and the campaign “We will not let anyone alone in the crisis”, are more than solutions to poverty.
-By their scale and their political vision, they re-examine the place of the public actor and his role towards the citizens.
-Through our visits, the goal is to explore more closely what is at stake for public action, focusing on topics related to active citizenship, education, and health.
+Following the Greek economic crisis and the austerity measures that followed, Greece saw the standard of living of its population fall drastically, its public services deteriorate and the public actors lose a good part of their capacity.
+In this context of crisis and in line with the protest against the proposal to refinance the Greek crisis, civil society protagonists, but also some public officials, organized themselves in an unprecedented “solidarity movement”.
+Many citizen initiatives, often social and self-management oriented, have emerged.
+These new commons are more than solutions to precariousness: by their scale and political vision, they re-examine the place of the public actor and his role towards the citizens.
+Throughout our visits, the objective is to explore more carefully the challenges that this poses for public action, in particular around themes related to active citizenship, education and health.

-2- To what extent do commons fulfill the lack of public services?
-What does this situation imply in terms of the responsibility of public actors in their missions of general interest?
-Many self-governing organizations claim to be independent of any public authority such as Elliniko’s clinic.
-Entirely based on volunteer work and material donations, the Elliniko’s clinic offers people in difficulty essential care.
-The volunteers do not have the vocation to replace the Greek health system but, in fact, they overcome its lack.
+2. To what extent do the commons complement public services?
+What does this imply in terms of responsibility of public actors in their general interest mission, in particular towards disadvantaged populations?
+Many self-managed organizations claim to be independent of any public authority, such as the Elliniko clinic.
+Entirely based on voluntary work and material donations, it provides the most needy populations with basic healthcare.
+It claims that it is not intended to replace the Greek health system, but in fact makes up for its shortcomings.
 To what extent do these initiatives challenge the public actor?
-How could public actor reposition himself?
-What autonomy do these commons want to keep?
-For that matter, do these spontaneous initiatives recognize themselves in the movement of “commons”?
-Finally, is the Greek solidarity movement simply a response to austerity or does it shape a new organization of society?
+How could it reposition itself?
+What autonomy do these commons wish to keep?
+Besides, do these spontaneous initiatives claim to be part of the “commons” movement?
+Finally, is the Greek solidarity movement a simple response to austerity or is it shaping a new organization of society?

-3. To what extent commons can improve social justice and empower people in difficulty?
-The 2011-2015 period has been synonymous with a great effervescence of citizen initiatives ‘in common’.
-Today, projects whose economic models were not viable have disappeared and those that have survived try to be more mature.
+3. To what extent do the commons allow the empowerment of the poorest populations and better social justice?
+The period 2011-2015 witnessed a great effervescence of citizen initiatives “in common”.
+Today, projects whose economic models were not viable have disappeared and those which have persisted tend to be better structured.
 How to successfully transition to a more sustainable activity?
-In this context, what can be the recognition of the skills acquired by the commoners?
+In this context, how to recognize of the skills acquired by the commoners?